- The Office

 Here you'll find more information than you need about our lab and getting started here.
 Please read through everything, however, below is a short list of the most important things to give your attention:

-- Give your supervisor and/or Allison your MGH employee ID # (on the back of your ID card), the 6 digit # on the back of your ID in the top right corner, Partners username, your MGH email address, a photo of yourself and your birthday (please indicate if you would not like this celebrated).
+- Give your supervisor and/or Allison your MGH employee ID # (on the back of your ID card), the 6 digit # on the back of your ID in the top right corner, Partners username, your MGH email address, a photo of yourself and your birthday.

 If you are sitting at a desktop machine in the lab, read the Your Computer section.